Breathing the Fire:

 That’s when I realized my own family was keeping details from me.
 They’d been told I wasn’t capable of handling it, and they believed it.

 So I was on my own, holding the line against the medicate-it, make-it-go-away therapy when a team of visiting psychiatrists came to my room to offer me drug therapy.
 They wanted to discuss my options regarding which drugs might help and why.
 I was already on an old-fashioned upper, amitriptyline, but not for mood treatment.
 Dr. Burns had explained that I was receiving a small dose but not enough to have a mood-lifting effect.
-He said the drug had a secondary benefit: alleviating nerve or neurologic pain throughout the body that comes from the breaks, the burns, the grafts, etc. But I thought even the little I was getting was enough.
+He said the drug had a secondary benefit: alleviating nerve or neurological pain throughout the body that comes from the breaks, the burns, the grafts, etc. But I thought even the little I was getting was enough.
 I didn’t want anything else added to the chemical soup in my system.

 “No psychotropic drugs, no antidepressants,” I said.
 “No Prozac Nation nonsense.
 All it does is hide the pain, not treat it.
 That’s not for me.”